 Here are the essential concepts you must grasp in order to answer the question correctly.

-Properties of the Imaginary Unit i
+Imaginary Unit and Powers of i

-The imaginary unit i is defined as the square root of -1, with the property that i² = -1.
+The imaginary unit i is defined as the square root of -1, with the property i² = -1.
 Powers of i cycle every four exponents: i¹ = i, i² = -1, i³ = -i, and i⁴ = 1, then the pattern repeats.
-Understanding this cyclical behavior is essential for simplifying powers of i.
+Understanding this cycle helps simplify expressions involving powers of i.

 A negative exponent indicates the reciprocal of the base raised to the corresponding positive exponent.
 For example, a⁻ⁿ = 1/aⁿ.
-Applying this rule helps rewrite expressions with negative powers into more manageable forms for simplification.
+Applying this rule allows rewriting expressions like i⁻¹ as 1/i, which is essential for simplifying powers with negative exponents.